Powered by

 Conclusion

 The Sewage Division, Town and Country Planning, Assam has recognized the problem.
 They have stated that due to a lack of drainage, areas become waterlogged.
 Furthermore, there are several health consequences like malaria and pollution of shallow water and groundwater.
 That is to say, it has a direct impact on the health and hygiene of the locality.
-Therefore, towns under the Directorate of Town and Country Planning, Assam have been asked to prepare Drainage Master Plants with the aim to develop a stormwater drainage system that is sustainable and mitigates flood and waterlogging problems.
+Therefore, towns under the Directorate of Town and Country Planning, Assam have been asked to prepare Drainage Master Plants to develop a stormwater drainage system that is sustainable and mitigates flood and waterlogging problems.

 The draft drainage master plan for Tinsukia has been submitted and is waiting for approval as per the Directorate of Town and Country Planning, Assam.